EMBEDDIA/embeddia-toolkit/README.md

 * env.keyword
 * env.ner

 File **docker-compose.yml** contains all the necessary instructions to execute the toolkit.
-For downloading and running the images following commands must be executed:
+For downloading and running the images following commands must be executed in the directory containing **docker-compose.yml**:

 ```
 docker-compose pull